SapitoSucio/froggo-guides/docs/script_commands.md

 coordinates or another object.
 The command returns a 1 for success and 0 upon failure.

-If coordinates are passed, the **<GID\>** will walk to the given x,y coordinates on the unit's current map.
+If coordinates are passed, the **<GID\>** will walk to the given x,y coordinates on the unIt's current map.
 While there is no way to move across an entire map with 1 command use, this could be used in a loop to move long distances.

 If an object ID is passed, the initial **<GID\>** will walk to the **<Target GID\>** (similar to